Newcastle vs Southampton score: Magpies and Saints share spoils

 Southampton wasted some glorious chances, mostly through Moussa Djenepo, but Ralph Hasenhuttl’s side did react well to going behind and Mohamed Elyounoussi scored his first-ever Premier League goal to equalize.

-Allan Saint-Maximin thought he had won it for Newcastle in the 90th minute, but then Southampton won a penalty kick in stoppage time as James Ward-Prowse grabbed a point.
+Allan Saint-Maximin thought he had won it for Newcastle in the 90th minute, but then Southampton won a penalty kick in stoppage time as James Ward-Prowse grabbed a point in dramatic fashion.

 The Magpies will be happier than the Saints with this draw.